 We hold securities in our investment portfolio that are sensitive to market risks.
 Our securities with fixed interest rates may have their market value adversely impacted by a rise in interest rates, while floating rate securities may produce less income than expected if interest rates fall.
 Due in part to these factors, our future investment income may fall short of expectation due to a fall in interest rates or we may suffer losses in principal if we are forced to sell securities that decline in market value due to changes in interest rates.
-However, because we classify our investments in debt securities as available-for-sale, no gains or losses are recognized due to changes in interest rates such securities are sold prior to maturity or declines in fair value are determined to be other-than-temporary.
+However, because we classify our investments in debt securities as available-for-sale, no gains or losses are recognized due to changes in interest rates unless such securities are sold prior to maturity or declines in fair value are determined to be other-than-temporary.
 Should interest rates fluctuate by 10%, our interest income would change by an immaterial amount over an annual period.
-Due to the conservative nature of our short-term and long-term investments and our investment policies specify credit quality standards for our investments and limit the amount of credit exposure from any single issue, issuer or type of investment.
+Due to the conservative nature of our short-term and long-term investments and our investment policy, we do not believe that we have a material exposure to interest rate risk as our investment policies specify credit quality standards for our investments and limit the amount of credit exposure from any single issue, issuer or type of investment.